 Action Sequences were really good with creative ways to illustrate Mysterio’s powers alongside Spider-Man to combat a group of enemies known as “The Elementals.”

 Spider-Man acquires two new costumes.
-A stealth suit resembles the noir version.
+One of them is a stealth suit resembling the noir version.

 Humor is retained from Spider-Man: Homecoming.
 Each joke managed to make me laugh my butt off.